 Overall, I would recommend going with a glass aquarium as the pros outweigh the cons.
 You might want to consider acrylic or even plywood though if you are considering a tank over 500 gallons due to the weight and clarity issues of glass.

-Drilling vs. Not Drilling
+Drilling vs. Not Drilling a Tank

 A common consideration when one is deciding between a standard tank or reef-ready tank is drilling vs. not drilling.
-There are many benefits to drilling your tank - the most beneficial being the inclusion of a sump.
+There are many benefits to drilling your tank – the most beneficial being the inclusion of a sump.
 When you drill your tank and install a sump, your setup becomes extremely flexible with equipment.
-You will be able to purchase the best equipment, hide everything outside of the tank, be able to build a section for beneficial reef organisms (known as a refugium), install tank maintenance automators (auto water top-offs, controllers, and dosing pumps), and a separate work area for most of your maintenance outside of your display tank.
+You will be able to purchase the best equipment, hide everything outside of the tank, be able to build a section for beneficial reef organisms (known as a refugium), install tank maintenance automation (auto water top-offs, controllers, and dosing pumps), and a separate work area for most of your maintenance outside of your display tank.
 You miss out on all this flexibility when you do not drill and going from a not drilled to a drilled setup would require a hang-on overflow.
-Hang-on overflows have usually been fail prone, the main reason why we chose not to carry them.
+Hang-on overflows have usually been fail-prone, the main reason why we chose not to carry them.
 The drilling decision is something made early on because of the large amount of work required to transition to a drilled setup.
 Therefore, I feel that it is best to strongly consider a drilled setup from the start.

-Rimmed vs. Rimless Tank
+Rimmed vs. Rimless Fish Tanks

 Rimmed tanks have been the tried and true traditional aquarium type for many years.
 There has been a development of rimless tanks that have a very modern, aesthetically pleasing look.
-Many higher end aquariums you will come across will have rimless designs.
+Many higher-end aquariums you will come across will have rimless designs.
 They are very beautiful aquariums, with main drawback being the price difference and water possibility leaking out when you clean algae near the top of the tank.
-You can't go wrong either way.
+You can’t go wrong either way.

-Low-Iron vs. Traditional Glass
+Low-Iron vs. Traditional Glass Tanks

-These days, there are tanks you can purchase that have what the industry calls "low-iron" or "high clarity" glass.
+These days, there are tanks you can purchase that have what the industry calls “low-iron” or “high-clarity” glass.
 This is glass with low amounts of iron, which remove the green tint you may see from a standard tank.
 It is a softer glass that will scratch easier than traditional glass (though still way more scratch resistant than acrylic).
-Low iron glass is more expensive then traditional glass, but some manufacturers will opt for just the front of the tank to be low-iron while the rest of the tank is traditional glass.
-The most important place to have low-iron glass is on the front, so if you are considering price, low-iron on the front of the tank only can achieve a good balance of cost and clarity.
+Low-iron glass is more expensive than traditional glass, but some manufacturers will opt for just the front of the tank to be low-iron while the rest of the tank is traditional glass.
+The most important place to have low-iron glass is on the front, so if you are considering the price, low-iron on the front of the tank only can achieve a good balance of cost and clarity.
 Low-iron tanks also tend to come into play on larger tanks.
 If you are considering a small tank (3 feet or less), the difference is likely going to be minimal between the two glass types.

 I hope this guide was very useful to you.
 Here at AquariumStoreDepot, we like to pass down knowledge to our customers.
-A well informed customer is a successful hobbyist and will enjoy this hobby for years to come.
-If you are past these steps and looking into what livestock might work with your tank, check our our Top 10 Best Saltwater Fish for Any Reef Tank post.
+A well-informed customer is a successful hobbyist and will enjoy this hobby for years to come.
+If you are past these steps and looking into what livestock might work with your tank, check our Top 10 Best Saltwater Fish for Any Reef Tank post.
 We would be happy to guide you on your journey to saltwater reefing!